wsor4035/dev.luanti.org/content/for-creators/models/using-blockbench.md

 ## Static models

 When opening Blockbench and creating a new model it will ask you about the model type.
-Pick generic model, which has no limitations and allows you to export to .obj for use with Luanti:
+Pick _Generic Model_, which has no limitations and allows you to export for use with Luanti:

 ![](/images/using_blockbench/generic_model.webp)